Tapad/sbt-docker-compose/README.md

     composeNoBuild := // True if a Docker Compose file is to be started without building any images and only using ones that already exist in the Docker Registry.
 This defaults to False. composeRemoveContainersOnShutdown := // True if a Docker Compose should remove containers when shutting down the compose instance.
 This defaults to True. composeContainerStartTimeoutSeconds := // The amount of time in seconds to wait for the containers in a Docker Compose instance to start.
-Defaults to 500 seconds.
+Defaults to 500 seconds. dockerMachineName =: //If running on OSX the name of the Docker Machine Virtual machine being used.
+If not overridden it is set to 'default'

 There are several sample projects showing how to configure sbt-docker-compose that can be found in the [**examples**] (examples) folder.